Boeing names new head of 787 program

 Shares of Boeing closed Friday up 0.3 percent at $76.06 on the New York Stock Exchange.

-(Reporting By Kyle Peterson in Chicago and Karen Jacobs in Atlanta, editing by Matthew Lewis, John Wallace, Tim Dobbyn and Richard Chang)
+(Reporting By Kyle Peterson in Chicago and Karen Jacobs in Atlanta, editing by Matthew Lewis, John Wallace and Tim Dobbyn)

 (This Feb 17 story adds dropped letter 's' in first paragraph)